 What is PCOS?

-- Increased risk of health issues like high blood pressure, diabetes, etc.
+- Increased risk of health complications such as high blood pressure and diabetes

 You know what is PCOS, but do you know what role hormones play in this condition?
 If you have PCOS symptoms, you have a problem with the reproductive hormones.
 There are various hormones produced in the body, and lack of them can lead to problems in the menstrual cycle which leads to incapability in having a baby.
 The hormones that play a hand in PCOS are: